filippeof/AuxFunctions/README.md

 # AuxFunctions
 Some scripts:
-  gasmixing.py: Control of oxigen fugacity in a Gas mixing Furnace
+  gasmixing.py: Control of oxygen fugacity in a Gas mixing Furnace